letiendat198/OhBoy/README.md

 # OhBoy

-An M-Cycle accurate Game Boy emulator
+An M-Cycle accurate Game Boy (WIP Color) emulator

 The emulator core was written in C/C++ and the GUI was written in Rust (because C++ GUI libraries are either big or ugly)